-Point University maintains an easily understood fire log that records, by the date reported, any fire that occurs in an oncampus student housing facility.
-The log (hard copy) is maintained in the Campus Security Office.
+Point University maintains an easily understood fire log that records, by the date reported, any fire that occurs in an on-campus student housing facility.
+The log (hard copy) is maintained in the Campus Security Department office.

 Fire Safety Education and Training Programs for Students, Faculty and Staff